 This is a well-conducted study from the Pediatric Emergency Research Canada (PERC) network and highlights how challenging it is to conduct high-quality research.
 The authors made an incredible effort to recruit over 800 patients from 7 hospitals over an 8-year period.

-Although magnesium alone has some bronchodilator properties (when compared to placebo), it doesn’t look like it’s worth adding to inhaled salbutamol for children who are still unwell after initial asthma therapy.
+Although magnesium alone has some bronchodilator properties (compared to placebo), it doesn’t look like it’s worth adding to inhaled salbutamol for children who are still unwell after initial asthma therapy.

-This study also makes me wonder how good IV magnesium really is… It will be very interesting to see the various paediatric emergency research networks try to tackle large multicentre trials to answer some of the big “IV therapy for asthma” questions.
-Australian, UK and Irish guidelines don’t recommend inhaled magnesium, and I doubt they will change as a result of this study.
+This study also makes me wonder how good IV magnesium really is… It will be very interesting to see the various paediatric emergency research networks trying to tackle large multicentre trials to answer some of the big “IV therapy for asthma” questions.
+Australian, UK and Irish guidelines don’t recommend inhaled magnesium, and I doubt they will change due to this study.

 References